markusiorio-cnic/python-kinesis-firehose-logger/README.md

-# python-kinesis-logger
+# python-kinesis-firehose-logger

-[KinesisHandler](kinesishandler/kinesishandler.py) is a [BufferingHandler](https://docs.python.org/2.7/library/logging.handlers.html#logging.handlers.BufferingHandler) that sends logging output to a AWS Kinesis stream.
+[KinesisHandler](kinesishandler/kinesishandler.py) is a [BufferingHandler](https://docs.python.org/2.7/library/logging.handlers.html#logging.handlers.BufferingHandler) that sends logging output to a AWS Kinesis Firehose stream.

 It offloads work to a worker thread decoupled by a queue, inspired by [QueueHandler](https://docs.python.org/3.5/library/logging.handlers.html#queuehandler).